-From a young boy to grown man, Byron's been surrounded by music.
-The Falk name has supported many concerts in the last 40 years.
+From a young boy to a man, Byron's been surrounded by music.
+The Falk name has supported many concerts over the years..
 "My Grandma and Grandpa started with a family band, my aunt and uncle joined them.
-Playing Martin guitars and singing bluegrass gospel music."
-Now 4 decades later - in the form of Roots Country - another Falk takes the stage.
-Just this time he's backed by the Half-Time Cowboys.
+Playing dreadnought Guitars and singing Bluegrass Gospel music."
+Nearly four decades later - in the form of Country Music - another Falk takes the stage.
+Just this time he's backed by his accredited band, whom Byron calls the “Half-Time Cowboys”.

-A real sentiment, His plans include purchasing the family land, where his Grandfather, Peter - the Falk patriarch grew up.
-Now that everyone is done subdividing and breaking up the land into fence lines and yard sites, there's realistically only 40 acres left to me.. of the 360 they purchased in the 1940's.
-The intention is to not let those out of sight.
+A real sentiment, His plans include purchasing the families land, where his Grandfather, Peter - the Falk patriarch grew up.
+"Now that everyone is done subdividing and breaking up the land into fence lines and yard sites, there's realistically only 40 acres left to me.. of the 360 they purchased in the 1940's.
+The intention is to not let those out of sight."

-You are visitor number: 489
+You are visitor number: 1493